CouncilofLorien/counciloflorien.github.io/docs/rulesbook/0-introduction.md

 >
 > _Middle-earth: The White Hand_ allows you to play one of these "Fallen-wizards."
 As a Fallen-wizard, you can pick and choose the good and evil resources you will try to utilize—you will use any means to achieve your ends.
 However, you can only exert your influence and control over the weaker heroes and minions—the more powerful characters can sense your greed and weaknesses.
 >
-> Each Fallen-wizards is driven by a different obsession reflected in his abilities and goals:<br>
+> Each Fallen-wizards is driven by a different obsession reflected in his abilities and goals:
 > - The fallen **Pallando** (Master of Doom) is the master of peoples and fate.
 He rules and dominates peoples.
 He is obsessed with building his own empire and defeating Sauron by force of arms.<br>
 > - The fallen **Alatar** (Lord of the Hunt) is the master of animate nature—he is a hunter.
 He likes to do things personally.
 He is more likely to dominate individuals rather than peoples.
 He is obsessed with defeating Sauron by turning Middle-earth into a well-ordered game-preserve.<br>
 > - The fallen **Gandalf** (the Careworn) is the friend of peoples, fate, and Middle-earth.
 He manipulates peoples and their rulers rather than dominate them—he is not an empire builder.
 He has lost hope of defeating Sauron.
 He just wants to delay the Dark Lord's final victory as long as possible, and to save as many of the Free Peoples as possible.<br>